Random blood sugar; Blood sugar level; Fasting blood sugar; Glucose test

 Your doctor may order this test if you have signs of diabetes.
 More than likely, the doctor will order a fasting blood sugar test.

-The blood glucose test is also used to monitor patients who already have diabetes.
+The blood glucose test is also used to monitor people who already have diabetes.

 The test may also be done if you have: